Timesheets (Cloud)

 - Select a Contact for this account.
 In this case, it's someone from the Lunar Industries Accounting team.

-- Link the account to all the Jira Projects that are associated with this account: H3 Lab App, Lunar Design, Lunar Docs, and Lunar QA.
+- Link the account to all the Jira Spaces that are associated with this account: H3 Lab App, Lunar Design, Lunar Docs, and Lunar QA.
 There are other ways to link accounts afterward - see Step 3 below.

 4. Check Create another, then click Create.
 The Capex account is created and the Create Account form stays open.